-- A scourer (We recommend our Kitchen Scourer or Tawashi Scrub made out of natural fiber sisal)
+- A scourer (We recommend our Kitchen Scourer or Tawashi Scrub made out of natural fiber sisal and jute)

 Sprinkle the baking soda onto your pan, making sure that you have covered the burnt marks.
 Add a little vinegar onto the baking soda and leave to soak.
 After a few hours of soaking, grab your scourer and scrub away the burnt marks.